Laparoscopic Gall Bladder Stone Surgery

 What is Laparoscopic Gall Bladder Stone Surgery?

 Laparoscopic gall bladder stone surgery, also known as laparoscopic cholecystectomy, is a minimally invasive procedure used to remove the gallbladder when it’s inflamed or blocked due to gallstones.
-These stones are hardened deposits of digestive fluid that can cause intense pain, nausea, and even infections if left untreated.

 Understanding Gallstones